ashleyd3391/Project-Calculator/README.md

 # Project-Calculator

-Live Demo
+<a href="https://ashleyd3391.github.io/Project-Calculator/">Live Demo</a>

 In this project, I will be creating a functional calculator with HTML, CSS, and Javascript.
-It will contain functions for all basic math operators, as well as other javascript fundamentals.
+It will contain functions for all basic math operators, as well as other Javascript fundamentals.

-What I learned:
+<h1>What I learned:</h1>

 <ul>
     <li>How to parse strings into numbers</li>